SkiesRed/DiscordHUD/README.md

 # DiscordHUD

-Primarly made by SkiesRed
+Primarily made by me, SkiesRed

-This project is on hold for a while - it's a bit ambitious for someone like me who is quite new to hud creation.
+**This project is on hold for a while - it's a bit ambitious for someone like me who is quite new to hud creation.**

-credit:
+Credits:

-DrinkinTea - vtf/vmt work
+- DrinkinTea - vtf/vmt work
+- ..